mrazomej/phd/docs/src/chapter_04/section_14_Nns_def.md

 \frac{R}{N_{NS}} e^{-\beta\Delta\varepsilon_{RA}}}.
 \label{eq:ch4_eq48}
 $$
-So when we define the free energy $\Delta E$ we would include an extra term of the form
+So when we define the free energy $\Delta E$, we would include an extra term of the form
 $$
 \Delta E= \Delta\varepsilon_{RA} -